-To pay for new spending, which appears to not be completely offset, the Build Back Better Act proposes hundreds of billions of dollars in new and increased taxes that will harm America's economic, job, and wage growth for years to come.
+The Build Back Better Act also proposes hundreds of billions of dollars in new and increased taxes that will harm America's economic, job, and wage growth for years to come.
 Provisions like a new corporate minimum tax on "book" income, a new tax on stock buybacks, and tax increases on U.S. business income earned abroad could undermine the competitiveness of the U.S. tax code, ultimately harming U.S. workers and companies at a fragile time in the economic recovery.